 After filling your tummy with all the delicious goodies, we are heading off to the first place on our list.
-The Grand Palace is a beautiful sight that every visitors should find their time to come by.
+The Grand Palace is a beautiful sight that every visitor should find the time to come by.
 It’s also worth noting that there are strict attire rules such as no shorts and sleeveless tops.
 However, you can easily find any piece of appropriate clothing provided for hourly rent.

 Opening Hours: 8:30 AM – 4PM

-What is fascinating about the Grand Palace is not only because of its beautiful architecture but also their attention to the tiniest of details.
+What is fascinating about the Grand Palace is not only because of its beautiful architecture but also its attention to the tiniest of details.
 We’re talking about the stories behind all paintings and sculptures that take Thai literature into full consideration.
-From Thai national epic of Ramakien to the cosmology described in the Trai Phum Phra Ruang, the Grand Palace is truly a place filled with rich Thai history.
+From the Thai national epic of Ramakien to the cosmology described in the Trai Phum Phra Ruang, the Grand Palace is truly a place filled with rich Thai history.

 Ever wondered why the giants are everywhere in the Grand Palace?
 Some understand it as a guardian of evil spirits but what about the tiny ones looking like they’re carrying the whole structure spread throughout the palace?
 They are the giants from the Trai Phum Phra Ruang or the Three Worlds according to King Ruang, another Thai Buddhist sacred text of cosmology.
 It explains that the giants are from the underworld where things that have accumulated bad karma are sent to.
 The giants actually reside in the highest level of the underworld and their duty is to carry the weight of the world above them.
 This includes the human world and the world of the gods and angels.

-Trai Phum Phra Ruang is, indeed, a fascinating read I had the opportunity to study it during my time in university.
-I highly recommend anyone interested in expanding their Thai history/literature to try to read it themselves.
-No matter if you’re a first-time visitor or someone like me who was born Thai but never having read or study Thai literature before.
+Trai Phum Phra Ruang is, indeed, a fascinating read I had the opportunity to study it during my time at university.
+I highly recommend anyone interested in expanding their Thai history/literature try to read it themselves.
+No matter if you’re a first-time visitor or someone like me who was born Thai but never read or study Thai literature before.
 After reading and studying, I was amazed at how everything correlates to each other and to the stories.
 The attention to detail put was of incredible worth.
-I assure you will recieve a new set of eyes that are more understanding and appreciative of Thai Buddhist grounds.
+I assure you will receive a new set of eyes that are more understanding and appreciative of Thai Buddhist grounds.

 Apart from the beautiful temples, you will also get to see the grounds of great palace halls before exiting.